 Some things are just meant to be, and it can feel that way if you instantly have a rapport with the person interviewing you.
 The best interviews are the ones that tend to feel more casual and open.
 You may feel as though you’re talking with an old friend instead of a potential employer.

-It’s still obviously important to maintain a professional demeanor, no matter what.
+It’s still essential to maintain a professional demeanor, no matter what.
 But, if you notice that you and your interviewer seem to have a connection, it could be a good sign.
 Part of hiring someone is based on their personality, not just their ability to work.

-If the person interviewing you like your personality, you may have a better chance of getting hired.
-They might think a personality like yours could add something to the business and help to motivate or inspire others.
+If the person interviewing you likes your personality, you may have a better chance of getting hired.
+They might think that you could add something to the business and help to motivate or inspire others.

 There’s a specific question you should listen out for if you’re wondering how your interview is going: “Are you interviewing with anyone else?”